sagrawalx/sagrawalx.github.io/math/index.md

 * [A Smörgåsbord of Arithmetic Geometry](smorgasbord.pdf).
 Slides for a talk I gave at Colorado College's *Fearless Fridays* seminar in February 2018.
 * [Contangent complex](cotangent.pdf).
 Some (incomplete!) notes I compiled when I was preparing for a talk I gave in David Nadler's fall 2013 *geometric representation theory* seminar.

+If you find errors in any of these, please let me know!

 # Miscellaneous

 Here are some miscellaneous mathematical writings.